robin-raymond/zax.io/arrays.md

 ### Arrays and data overhead

 Arrays not only contain contents, they contain sizing and other attributes.
 The sizing of each dimension is kept as part of the array data separate from the data matrix.
 This allows the physical memory layout to be placed in memory as a continuous block of types for all array dimensions.
 Parallel algorithms can adapted to use the data as SIMD or MIMD input.
-Another advantage to this layout is the ability to use `soa` or `aos` with relatively the same memory layout being used (aside from potential alignment concerns).

 A raw control block for the array can be obtained with the `overhead` operator.